nighterrors/_REPO-56A4F_General_/CONTRIBUTING.md

 0. ***Use <kbd>tab</kbd> characters to indent lines!***

 	:	**Tabs are flexible.** Either you prefer 2 or 4 spaces per indention level(, or any other uncommon number), using tabs lets you set up your editor to render them as short or as long as you like it.
-And it doesn't matter if your friends / colleagues prefer it differently, y'all can allways collaborate on the same file and still have it rendered the way you like it.
+And it doesn't matter if your friends / colleagues prefer it differently, y'all can always collaborate on the same file and still have it rendered the way you like it.

 	:	Using tabs saves you at least 1 B per character;)